Skip to main content

 Finding your ‘Who’

 Ultimately, you’re trying to create a tribe that loves what you do and feels like they belong when they experience your company for the first time.
 I believe this should start with your staff.
 First and foremost, do your employees feel like they’re in the right place?
 And then, do your existing customers feel happy they made the right choice by picking your company?
-Only after you’ve got these two elements right will you attract new customers.
+You attract new customers only after you’ve got these two elements right.

 To build a tribe of customers, you need to get laser-focused on who these people are.
 Your guiding principle should be, ‘Who are the customers that will buy from us at a maximum profit?’
-Most of the time, companies don’t have this.
+Most companies don’t have this.
 Since they started trading, they’ve attracted many customers, all looking for different things.
-This makes it hard to narrow down to the Core Customer that will ultimately drive their growth.
+This makes it hard to narrow down to the Core Customer who will ultimately drive their growth.

 Core Customer

-When we get to the nitty-gritty of working out their Core Customer, I guide clients to focus first and foremost on the ones who buy at maximum profit.
-Perhaps these customers buy the fullest range of services or have the potential to do so.
-Then we narrow it down to one who best represents the customers they need to target.
-We give them a name.
-A recent example is ‘Andrew’.
-Then we start to profile this customer archetype – what is Andrew trying to do in his business?
-Does he have a transformational challenge?
-Maybe he’s an agent of change in his organisation?
-What insights tell his story?
-What is his background?
+When helping clients define their Core Customer, I encourage them to start with those who buy at maximum profit—these are often the ones who purchase the most comprehensive range of services or have the potential to do so.
+From there, we narrow it down to one customer archetype that best represents their ideal target.
+We give this archetype a name—let’s say, ‘Andrew’.
+Then, we delve into profiling Andrew—what is he trying to achieve in his business?
+Does he face a transformational challenge?
+Is he an agent of change within his organisation?
+What insights can we glean from his story?
+What’s his background?

-Then I get them to work out how Andrew is likely to buy – and where they fit in this buying journey.
-Finally, and most importantly, how do they want Andrew to feel when he signs on the dotted line?
-This is why you need to start with ‘Who’ before working out your ‘Why’.
-Otherwise, you lose the connection between how you want them to feel when they do business with you and your purpose.
-These need to interlock.
+Next, we examine how Andrew will likely buy and where your company fits into his buying journey.
+And most crucially, how do you want Andrew to feel when he signs on the dotted line?
+This is why starting with ‘Who’ is essential before determining your ‘Why’.
+If you don’t, you risk losing the vital connection between the emotions you want to evoke in your customers and your company’s purpose.
+These elements must interlock seamlessly for your business to resonate deeply with those you aim to serve.

 Creating a niche